agorafoundation/agora/README.md

 answers you seek
 - Listens: To its users, the sum of its parts, always remains a force for good.

-### You can learn more about the pedagogical approaches that agora is designed to promote and try it out for yourself on the original running Agora platform, the Coding Coach, here: https://codingcoach.net

 ## Installation

 ### Dependencies: